Brookcie1000/Java-Landing-Page/README.txt

 --Usage--
 Open the index.html file using a browser.
 Using the navigation bar in the top right, click to show a menu of sections.
 Click the section you want to scroll to and it will highlight the button and section selected.
+When scrolling, it will automatically adjust the active section to one in the main view.

 More sections can be added to the html file as needed and the nav-bar will dynaically update itself for easy addition to the website.